 For assessing Learning Goal 1, essays have been used as artifacts.
-From the 22 students, 9 (41%) wrote essays that fall within the category "excellent", 11 (50%) within the category "adequate", and 2 (9%) within the category "nominal."
+From the 11 students, 1 (10%) wrote an essay that falls within the category "excellent", 10 (90%) within the category "adequate", and none within the category "nominal."

 Since the year 2004 the Department of Modern Languages has been promoting different Study Abroad programs: in Chile, the Dominican Republic, Spain and Argentina.
 The program at the Dominican Republic is the most popular in terms of attracting students from different academic departments.

 The program in Chile started in January 2005, and has been very successful in terms of recruiting a good number of students and in achieving the corresponding learning goal.
 The newest program is the one in Buenos Aires, Argentina, which started in May 2006.
 In all those three countries Millikin' students have had plenty of opportunities to engage in meaningful interactions in Spanish with people from different social status.
-From the academic refined language to the street language, the students demonstrated their communications skills by interacting with professors, waiters, bus drivers, etc.

-It is also evident the confidence the students get by being able to communicate with native speakers in another country.
+From the academic refined language to the street language, the students demonstrated their communications skills by interacting with professors, waiters, bus drivers, etc. It is also evident the confidence the students get by being able to communicate with native speakers in another country.